-The next few pages describe how to use this guide for a purposeful and meaningful literature study.
+The next few pages will make clear how to use this guide for a purposeful and meaningful literature study.
 Each section of this guide is set up in the same way to make it easier for you to implement the instruction in your classroom.